Finding your path through Peri-Menopause

 My thatched cottage has eight or nine rooms.

-Peach trees and plum trees grow before the Hall.
+Peach trees and plum trees bloom before the hall.

 A dog barks somewhere in the deep lanes,

-Long I lived checked by the bars of a cage:
+Long I lived confined by the bars of a cage: